arka19das/Group_31_CS335_Project/docs/Manual.md

 You use the comma operator `,` to separate two expressions.
 For instance, the first expression might produce a value that is used by the second expression.
-More commonly, the comma operator is used in `for` statements.
-This lets you conveniently set, monitor, and modify multiple control expressions for the `for` statement.

 A comma is also used to separate function parameters; however, this is *not* the comma operator in action.
 In fact, if the comma operator is